GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 From the attacker's perspective, this is the moment they have what they need.
 The credential harvest page captured the account details entered on the fake Microsoft login.
 The attacker now has a valid username and password for a CFO account with no MFA protection.

-Phishing-resistant MFA — FIDO2 security keys or Windows Hello for Business — would have made this credential useless to the attacker even after capture.
+Phishing-resistant MFA, FIDO2 security keys or Windows Hello for Business, would have made this credential useless to the attacker even after capture.
 These methods bind authentication to the origin domain, meaning a credential harvested on a fake site cannot be replayed on the real service.
 Standard MFA methods like SMS or authenticator app push notifications do not provide this protection and can be bypassed by adversary-in-the-middle proxy attacks.

 ---